mattwach/rpncalc/README.md

 change the behavior.

 Note that rpncalc supports both integer and floating point operations but converts all numbers to floating point by default.
-Use the 'mixed' and 'floats' commands to change this behavior.
-You can also use 't' to swap the number at the top of the stack between integer and floating point.
+Use the `mix` and `nomix` commands to change this behavior.
+You can use the `int` and `float` commands to convert a number to the specified type.
+These commands will enter `mix` mode automatically unless `manual` mode is active.

 ### Supported Commands